Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Methodology

+\end{small} The optimal mask $m^*$ that minimizes $\mathcal{I}(m)$ suppresses dimensions where task vectors conflict, while retaining dimensions where task vectors are mutually compatible or orthogonal to each other.

-To address the aforementioned problem, we propose a Concrete subspace learning method to identify a common subspace across tasks and utilize the shared information in it to track the interference problem without sacrificing much performance.
-We model the problem of identifying this common low-dimensional subspace across tasks as a bi-level optimization problem and design an algorithm to meta-learn the shared mask that is beneficial across multiple tasks.
-Mathematically, we can express the problem as
+\textbf{Subspace learning as a bi-level optimization problem.} Since the shared mask $m$ should benefit multiple tasks for arbitrary model fusion algorithms, we model identifying this common low-dimensional subspace as a bi-level optimization problem and design an algorithm to meta-learn the shared mask.
+We can formulate the problem as follows:

-Where $m \in \mathbb{R}^d$ is the shared mask to be found, $\mathcal{A} $ is a model fusion algorithm associated with algorithm parameters $w$, $\mathcal{M}: \mathbb{R}^{d} \times \mathbb{R}^d \mapsto \mathbb{R}^{d}$ is the Concrete mask process introduced in the next subsection, and $\text{Score}$ is the task-specific evaluation metric.
-The upper level objective is to find a shared mask $m$ that maximizes the performance of the merged model $\mathcal{A}(\theta_0, \{\mathcal{M}(\tau_j, m)\}_{j=1}^n, w)$ across all tasks.
+where $\mathcal{P}_i$ is the task-specific performance metric, $d$ is a distance metric between the merged model and the multi-task model $\theta^{MTL}$, which serves as an upper bound baseline of the performance.
+The upper-level objective is to find a shared mask $m$ that maximizes the performance of the merged model $\mathcal{A}(\theta_0, \{\mathcal{M}(\tau_j, m)\}_{j=1}^T, w)$ across all tasks.
 The objective at the inner level is to find the optimal algorithmic parameters $w$ that maximize the performance of the merged model on each task.
-Figure~\ref{fig:overview}(a) illustrates the framework of our proposed Concrete subspace learning.
-We first learn a shared subspace across tasks by learning a shared mask $\mathbf{m}$, and then we merge the models within this shared subspace.

-Algorithm~\ref{alg:meta-learn_mask} provides a detailed demonstration of meta-learning a shared mask across tasks.
-Given a pre-trained model, fine-tuned task vectors, and a set of source or target tasks, the algorithm iteratively refines a Concrete mask parameterized by its logits $\mathbf{x}$.
-In the inner loop, we first optimize the parameters of a model fusion algorithm (like the task-wise or layer-wise weight parameters of AdaMerging) on unlabeled test data in a test-time adaptation manner, and then merge the model weights with the updated parameters.
-Then, in the outer loop, we optimize the logits $\mathbf{x}$ of the Concrete mask $\mathbf{m}$ to find a shared subspace that is beneficial across tasks.

-Our approach functions as a versatile plug-in method, seamlessly integrable with various model fusion techniques.
-Algorithm~\ref{alg:concrete_task_arithmetic} and Algorithm~\ref{alg:concrete_adamerging} provide detailed demonstrations of how our approach can be combined with Task Arithmetic and AdaMerging, respectively.
-We refer to the combination of our method with these techniques as ``Concrete Task Arithmetic'' and ``Concrete AdaMerging'', highlighting the specific adaptations and enhancements resulting from the incorporation of our approach.